drawbu/drawbu.dev/articles/Install NixOS on Contabo server.md

+---
-# How to install NixOS on a Contabo Server
+title: How to install NixOS on a Contabo Server
-#nixos #serveradmin
+date: 2023-08-02
+---

 In this guide, we'll see how to setup NixOS on a Ubuntu 22.04 Contabo VPS.
 For this, we'll use a script known as [NixOS-Infect](https://github.com/elitak/nixos-infect) that is gonna replace the installed OS with NixOS.